nextcloud/docker/README.md

 - `NEXTCLOUD_TRUSTED_DOMAINS` (not set by default) Optional space-separated list of domains

+One or more trusted proxies can be set by environemnt variable.
+You may adjust this value if your docker network uses a different ip block.

+- `TRUSTED_PROXIES` (default: 172.16.0.0/12, 192.168.0.0/16, 10.0.0.0/8) Optional space-separated list of IPv4 or IPv6 adresses.
+CIDR is supported for IPv4 only.

 The install and update script is only triggered when a default command is used (`apache-foreground` or `php-fpm`).
 If you use a custom command you have to enable the install / update with

 - `NEXTCLOUD_UPDATE` (default: _0_)